The Mayan Food & The Ancient Secrets of its Gastronomy

 Beans and Corn

 Finally, we have beans and corn.
 Handmade corn tortillas were very important to the indigenous Maya, as all corn was the basis for their food.
-Corn is the secret of all Mexican gastronomy, and that is why it has it unique since Ancient times.
+Corn is the secret of all Mexican gastronomy, which is why it has been unique since Ancient times.
 Since then, Mexico has had these rich options for those who don’t like meat very much.
 Nowadays, in Mexico, there is never a lack of ‘tortillas’ and beans in homemade food.
 You can try it in a ‘fondita‘ (a place where you can eat local food) or in a house that has that traditional homemade touch that distinguishes Mexico.

 Dishes in which you can eat beans and corn together: